Learn faster! When and how to ask for help

 “I don’t want to ask for help!”: Asking for help can be embarrassing, it’s true.
 And trying to figure stuff out on your own can help you learn.
 But if you wait too long, or never ask for help, you’ll both learn less and end up spinning your wheels and wasting time.

 So when exactly should you ask for help?
 We’ll cover that next.

 Knowing when to ask for help with timeboxing

-So how exactly do you know when to ask for help?
-Advance planning.
+In order to know when to ask for help you need to do some advance planning.
 By knowing how long you have to spend on the task, and then setting a timebox, a limited amount of time to work on it on your own, you can have an alert (metaphorical or real) telling you “it’s been too long, time to ask for help.”